Since 2005, travelers like you have helped us change the world through micro-donations.

 Save the Children started their Multicultural Supported Playgroups in response to a lack of services to support newly arrived migrant and refugee families with children aged 0-5 years.

-The Multicultural Supported Playgroups run every week in multiple neighbourhoods Australia wide to families from more than 15 different cultural backgrounds, including the conflict affected countries of Burundi, Congo, Rwanda, Myanmar, Somalia, Ethiopia, Iraq, Afghanistan and Sudan.
+In Term 3 & 4 2017, Multicultural Supported Playgroups were run in multiple neighbourhoods Australia wide with participants from more than 15 different cultural backgrounds including the conflict affected countries of Burundi, Congo, Rwanda, Myanmar, Somalia, Ethiopia, Iraq, Afghanistan and Sudan.